WorseluckJohn/RecWellChallengeTracker/README.md

   * Then, click on "Add Key", and "Create new key".
   * Select JSON format and create.
 The private key will be added to your computer.
   * Add the key into the folder containing all of the .py files.
 Make sure all the files and the key are in the same folder.
-  * Please paste the key file name into the autherization parts on code, in summary.py (line 37) and tracking.py (line 9).
-The format should be "PRIVATEKEYNAME.json".
+  * Please paste the key file name into the autherization part in the main.py code, on line 5, after keyName = .
+So, you would copy the name of the file and paste it inside quotation marks.
+So it would look: keyName = "YOURPRIVATEKEY.json"
-  * Finally make sure the correct sheet title is in place in summary.py (line 43) and tracking.py (line 17).
-If the name is different, change it to the name of the sheet to be used (ex. if the name of the sheet is Master Challenges Sheet, put Master Challenges Sheet between the quotation marks.)
+  * Similarly, on the next line (line 6), write the name of the master sheet using.
+So it would look like masterSheetName = "YOURSHEETNAME".
+If the name has blank spaces, include them.
 * Finally run main.py by pressing (F5) or using the run tab on IDLE.
+Running it the first time will create the sheets needed to operate the code.
+Add the names of lifeguards to LifeguardList.
+The number of teams can be changed accordingly without changing anything in the code.